 Can a Text Block have a different background color?

 The best way to create different background colors for different parts of a page is to use a background image (if your template supports it) or by using custom CSS.
 The Text Block doesn't have a setting for a unique background color.

 Can I add an image to a Text Block?

-Why does some of my text appear different from the rest of my text?
+Why does some text look different from the rest?